 Hanan Hibshi (E 2011, CS 2018)

-Hanan Hibshi is a Research and Teaching Scientist at the Information Networking Institute at Carnegie Mellon University.
+Hanan Hibshi is an Assistant Teaching Professor at the Information Networking Institute at Carnegie Mellon University.
 Hanan’s research area includes: usable security, security requirements and expert’s decision-making.
 Her role at the INI includes advising students who are interested in pursuing a thesis or a project as their curriculum option.

 Hanan is an INI alumna.
 She graduated in 2011 witha Master's in Information Security Technology and Management (MSISTM, equivalent to the MSIS now).
 Hanan’s INI journey inspired her to get involved in research and she obtained her PhD in Societal Computing from the School of Computer Science in 2018.